huangzhhui/github-bot/README.md

 ### `/release [repository] [version]`
 Parameters:
 `repository`: the repository name that you want to release a new version, default value is `self` (means the current repo that you comment).
-`version`: the version that you want to released, default value is `step` (means the next fixed version, e.g. latest version of the repo is 1.1.9, then the versio will released is 1.1.10)
+`version`: the version that you want to released, default value is `step` (means the next fixed version, e.g. latest version of the repo is 1.1.9, then the version will released is 1.1.10)
 Example:
 simple command: `/release`
 specified repository: `/release huangzhhui/github-bot`